 Always attach the emergency stop switch lanyard securely to the operator or to the operator's PFD before starting the engine.

-2. Check the position of the gearshift lever.
-It must be in the N (neutral) position for starting.
+2. Set the control lever in the N (neutral) position.

-The engine will not start if the gearshift lever is in the F (forward) or R (reverse) position.
+The engine will not start if the F (forward) or R (reverse) gears are engaged.